menu

 Occupations and Workforce

-When you are in West Farmington, you'll notice that it is more blue-collar than most other communities in America.
-56.78% of West Farmington’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, West Farmington is generally considered to be a blue-collar town.
+56.78% of the West Farmington workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, West Farmington is a village of construction workers and builders, sales and office workers, and service providers.
 There are especially a lot of people living in West Farmington who work in office and administrative support (7.33%), sales jobs (7.33%), and maintenance occupations (5.49%).

 Setting & Lifestyle

-Because of many things, West Farmington is a great place for families with children to consider.
-First of all, many other families with children live here, making West Farmington a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The village’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, West Farmington has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+West Farmington is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The village’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, West Farmington’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

-West Farmington is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small village, West Farmington does not have a public transit system used by locals to get to and from work.

 Demographics